jonathanolson/shaping/README.md

   glyphShape.getSVGPath(); // Or get the SVG path of the glyph as a string, which can be used with SVG } );
 ```

+For a more advanced example of what it's capable of, see the [Bi-Directional Cross-Browser Text Proof-of-Concept](http://jonathan-olson.com/shaping/examples/bidi-test.html).

 ### API